Peshawar Ring Road

 Peshawar Ring Road (د پېښور حلقوي سړک, also known officially as Khyber Pakhtunkhwa Highway 13) is a 35 km orbital highway located in Peshawar, Khyber Pakhtunkhwa province, Pakistan.

 Route

 The ring road serves as a bypass for heavy transport vehicles and facilitates Afghanistan-bound traffic.
 It also serves as the terminus for the Peshawar-Charsadda Road, Peshawar-Bara Road, Peshawar-Dalazak Road and Jamrud-Warsak Road.

 Reconstruction

 At a ceremony in Peshawar on 27 April 2010, United States Ambassador to Pakistan Anne W. Patterson joined President Asif Ali Zardari, Khyber Pakhtunkhwa Governor Owais Ahmed Ghani, and Khyber Pakhtunkhwa Chief Minister Amir Haider Khan Hoti in inaugurating the 25 km Peshawar Southern Bypass (Southern Ring Road).
 The U.S.-financed project provided in upgrades to the road.
 The US Ambassador stated the road would provide ease traffic between Charsadda and Hayatabad, improve security, and generate greater trade opportunities for the citizens of Khyber Pakhtunkhwa and the Federally Administered Tribal Areas,".

 Expansion

-The Peshawar Ring Road's northern half is currently under construction since 2017.
-From Warsak Road, Ring Road will be expanded towards Hayatabad, passing through Palosi and Regi villages.